ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

   .. figure:: spreadsheet_branch.png

-     Diagram showing how a scisheet can be split into two separate branches for testing code features. :label:`fig-branch`
+     Mockup showing how a scisheet can be split into two branches (e.g., for testing and/or feature exploration).
+     :label:`fig-branch`

 - **Merging.**
   Users will be able to utilize the existing github strategies for merging two